Don't be a slave to the BBQ this summer - upgrade your title to the ultimate king or queen of the grill.

 Double up skewers

-Double up your skewers to halve the level of effort needed.
+Insert two skewers into each kebab to halve the level of effort needed.
 Not only will you gain more control over the food you’re flipping, but that pesky cherry tomato on the end of the skewer is less likely to drop off thanks to the extra support.
 Genius!

 Baste your meat using brushes made of fresh herbs like rosemary and thyme for added flavour and extra juiciness.
 Tie the herbs together to make a dense, medium-sized brush to dip into olive oil or sticky BBQ sauce and add some more colour and flavour to your goods.
 Creative AND practical in one!